CenturyLinkCloud/PublicKB/Control Portal/using sAML for single-sign-on to the centurylink platform control portal with windows 2012R2.md

 **Steps**

 **1. Provision server to act as Identity Provider.**

 Log into the CenturyLink Cloud Control Portal and choose to create a new Blueprint.
 This takes you to the Blueprint Designer wizard.

 ![Blueprint Menu](../images/ADFS SAML 02.png)

-Step 1 Using Blueprint Designer you have several choices for versioning, privacy settings, etc.  In this step you can choose the settings that are appropriate for your intended use.
+Step 1- Using Blueprint Designer you have several choices for versioning, privacy settings, etc.  In this step you can choose the settings that are appropriate for your intended use.
 There is one required field, Description.
 Populate with a description that is accurate for your use.

-Step 2 Add a single Windows 2012R2 server to the Blueprint.
+Step 2- Add a single Windows 2012R2 server to the Blueprint.
 Name the server and accept the sizing defaults.
 In this example we have used server name DE1CCTSADFS301.
 Under Add Server Tasks, choose execute script.
 Add Install Active Directory on Windows 2012 (1 of 2) [Primary Node].
-Under Run Task choose Reboot Server.
+Under Run Task, choose Reboot Server.
 Under execute script, choose Install IIS 8 on Windows.
-Click add in this windows after the choices have been made.
+Click add in this window after the choices have been made.
 Under Run Task choose Add Public IP.
 Select the option for HTTPS which uses port 443 for communication.
 Click Add Global Tasks.
 Click next, tasks & order

 The Active Directory packages give us a custom domain to work with, and an identity directory for our user records.
-Microsoft Internet Information Services (IIS) provides a web application host for the Active Directory Federation Services (ADFS) web services used later on.
+Microsoft Internet Information Services (IIS) provides a web application host for the Active Directory Federation Services (ADFS) web services used later in this configuration guide.

 ![Blueprint Designer](../images/ADFS SAML 03.png)

-Step 3 No steps required.
+Step 3- No steps required.
 Click next, review

-Step 4 Click "submit for publishing"
+Step 4- Click "submit for publishing"

 Once the Blueprint has been published select the Blueprint you created from the Blueprint Library.
 Click the Deploy Blueprint button to initiate the provisioning process.